 Richard joined the YMCA DLG Board in September 2014.

-Richard has a background in sport and event management.
-As an athlete he competed on the British athletics team in the 1990s after which he worked in Ethiopia for ten years, setting up a series of mass-participation running competitions.
-He now runs a Brighton-based specialist travel company selling tours to Ethiopia.
+Richard has a background in sport and event management and is now working in the travel industry.
+As an athlete he competed on the British athletics team in the 1990s and competed at two Olympic Games.
+He then worked in Ethiopia for ten years, setting up a series of mass-participation running competitions.
+Since his return to the UK, he has switched his focus to travel selling running and cycling tours to international travellers, working closely with colleagues on the ground in Ethiopia.